60dimension/IELTS-Vocabularies/Vocabulary02.md

 Is it worth fighting a big war in the name of an abstraction like sovereignty?

-Rocks like quartz, well, quartz of optical quality weren't cheap.
+Rocks like quartz, well, quartz of optical quality, weren't cheap.

 Most studies of trade have been country-specific.